draydeer/compromise/readme.md

 ## Global methods

-*Get* - gets value by path like 'a.b.c'.
+*get* - gets value by path like 'a.b.c'.

 Returns default value if the path doesn't exists.